bifrostech/static-website/index.md

 Have you ever purchased an item from an on-line retailer and wondered “is this authentic or a knockoff?”

-Have you ever bought an used item and wondered “is this item authentic" or "or it stolen ?”
+Have you ever bought a used item and wondered “is this item authentic" or "or it stolen?”

 Are you a manufacturer and concerned about counterfeit products diluting your brand or increasing your liability?